Emily3403/isisdl/README.md

 to bootstrap pip.

-## pip
+## pip (PyPi)

-Unfortunately this is not possible at the moment.
-Please refer to the manual installation.
+This portion is **not** true but written as if it were.
+This method is currently unavailable.

+I have uploaded the repository to the Python Package index ([PyPi](https://pypi.org/)) where one can download it with the command

 ```shell
 pip install isis_dl
 ```

-This can be either done in a virtual environment or globally (even with root).
+Note that you are executing arbitrary code as user. **Do this at your own risk!**

 To run the downloader simply type